 - Down's syndrome

-Please note: if your child is eligible and aged 12-15 years old, you'll be contacted directly to arrange their vaccine appointment.
-Children under 16 cannot attend walk-in clinics.
+Please note: if your child is aged 12-15 years old and fits the above criteria, you'll be contacted directly to arrange their vaccine appointment.
+Children under 16 cannot attend clinics without an appointment

 There are lots of ways you can get your COVID-19 vaccine in Salford: